-COC will complete its determination within 10 business days of receiving all required information.
+The PHACOC - will complete its determination within 10 business days of receiving all required information.

-If the terms of the RTA/proposed lease are changed for any reason, including but not limited to negotiation with COC, COC will obtain corrected copies of the RTA and proposed lease, signed by the family and the owner.
+If the terms of the RTA/proposed lease are changed for any reason, including but not limited to negotiation with COCthe PHA, COCthe PHA will obtain corrected copies of the RTA and proposed lease, signed by the family and the owner.

-Corrections to the RTA/proposed lease will only be accepted as hard copies, inperson, by mail, email, or by fax.
-COC will not accept corrections over the phone.
+Corrections to the RTA/proposed lease will be accepted via the resident portal, only be accepted as hard copies, in-person, by mail, by email, or by fax.
+The PHA COC also accept will not accept corrections over the phone.

-If COC determines that the tenancy cannot be approved for any reason, the owner and the family will be notified in writing and given the opportunity to address any reasons for disapproval.
-COC will instruct the owner and family of the steps that are necessary to obtain approval of the tenancy.
+If the PHA determines that the tenancy cannot be approved for any reason, the owner and the family will be notified in writing and given the opportunity to address any reasons for disapproval.
+The PHA will instruct the owner and family of the steps that are necessary to obtain approval of the tenancy.